Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Distributions as multipliers on and m-dissipativity

 \subsection{Sobolev multipliers on $C^{k-1,1}$-boundaries $\paD$}

 We assume in this section that, for a bounded domain $\D \subset \RR^d$,

 Note that, if $d=2$, this assumption is valid for every Lipschitz domain $G$.

-The $C^{k-1,1}$-regularity of $\paD$ (see \cite{G11} for basics) ensures that that fractional Sobolev spaces $H^s (\paD)$ are well-defined for all $s \in (0,k] $.
+The $C^{k-1,1}$-regularity of $\paD$ ensures that that fractional Sobolev spaces $H^s (\paD)$ are well-defined for all $s \in (0,k] $ (see \cite{G11} for the basic definitions).
 In turn, the spaces $H^{-s} (\paD)$ of negative regularity can be defined as duals of $H^s (\paD)$ w.r.t. $H^0 (\paD) :=L^2 (\paD) $ for all $s \in (0,k] $, and the sesquilinear pairing $\<\cdot,\cdot\>_\paD$ can be extended to the mutually dual pairs of these spaces together with the definitions of accretive, nonnegative, and $\cross$-adjoint operators analogously to Section \ref{s:m-disGIBC}.

 In particular, $T:\dom T \subseteq H^s (\paD) \to H^{-s} (\paD)$ with $s \in [-k,k]$ is called accretive (nonnegative) if $ \re \<T g,g\>_\paD \ge 0 $ (resp., $\<T g,g\>_\paD \ge 0$) for all $g \in \dom T$.